pocession/MicroC/README.md

 ## About MicroC
 Please read the [original paper](https://www.sciencedirect.com/science/article/pii/S0092867415006388) for the principle and details.
+- PS: My name is as same as the first author of this paper, but I have nothing to do with this paper.

 MicroC is a sequencing technology that captures the genomic interaction in high resolution.
 In theory, the resolution could reach to single nucleosome (~150 base pair).
 In practice, the resolution usually ranges within 1000 - 5000 bp.